getsentry/sentry/src/sentry/api/endpoints/notifications/notification_actions.md

 ## Setting up new triggers, services, or targets

 If you need to setup new types of triggers, services or targets, you can do so by extending the relevant enums in the `notificationaction.py`.
-Services and Targets can only be extended by modifying these enums.
-There are a few triggers that exist in getsentry, which require modifying the
-`GetsentryTriggerAction` enum in that repository.
+These enums are used by Django when validating new Notification Actions before saving, meaning this step cannot be skipped.

-## Setting up new registrations
+## Setting up new action registrations

 The registration classes can be set up via the decorator: